 - Yucha, C. B., & Montgomery, D. D. (2008).
 Evidence-based practice in biofeedback and neurofeedback.
 In Wheat Ridge, CO: AAPB.

-Frequently asked questions about VFC biofeedback
+Frequently asked questions about HRV biofeedback

 1. What is HRV biofeedback?